 The Accessibility Tick Programme is a membership programme to help organisations along their journeys to becoming more accessible and inclusive employers.
-Designed in consultation with a broad range of employers and disability sector experts, the Programme’s main objectives are:
+Designed in consultation with a broad range of New Zealand employers and disability sector experts, the Programme’s main objectives are:

 - To help member organisations be actively inclusive of people with disabilities as employees and customers.